aanddrew/TEA/README.md

-TEA - Text Editor Awesome
+TEA - Text Editor for Armadillos

 Built for awesome text editing.